 This feature can be used anywhere across the country and is link to local emergency services.

 Those who find themselves working alone in a lab, office, or other space can use the app to check in on them at regular intervals.
 The Work Alone feature allows the user to determine how often they want the app to automatically check in on them.
-The features can even automatically trigger a distress call to a contact in their phone or alert emergency services.
+The feature can even automatically trigger a distress call to a contact in their phone or alert emergency services.

 Users enter important information, such as how long they plan to work, how often the app should check in on them, and who they want as their emergency contact.
 Once these selections are made, users start their Work Alone session and the app will send them a push notification to check-in at the frequency they've selected.
 The user can confirm they're OK and the app will check in again at the designated interval.
-However, if the user ignores or doesn't reply to the check-in within five minutes, the app will make an outbound call to the emergency contact or to University Safety.
+However, if the user ignores or doesn't reply to the check-in within five minutes, the app will make an outbound call to the emergency contact or to the University Safety Department.
 The person who receives the call has the option to call the end user back or call campus emergency services.

 Watch this video that explains how it works!